-Because the Japanese floating canneries were sunk during the recent hostilities, and because Allied naval action disrupted communications with the canneries

-•This report is based on information gathered and compiled by Captain Verne W. Broadbent, Natural Resources Section, General Headquarters, Supreme Commander for the Allied Powers, Tokyo.
-(Reproduced by permission of the Civil Affairs Division, War Department).
+Because the Japanese floating canneries were sunk during the recent hostilities, and because Allied naval action disrupted communications with the canneries This article is taken from Natural Resources Section Report No. 31, which was based on information gathered and compiled by Captain Verne W. Broadbent of that Section, General Headquarters, Supreme Commander for the Allied Powers, Tokyo.